|Dates / Deadlines:|

 Hsin-hsin Liang | email@example.com

-Associate Professor of Chinese at UVA and Executive Director of the UVA in Shanghai Chinese Language Program
+Professor of Chinese at UVA and Program Director of the UVA in Shanghai Chinese Language Program

 Ying Gao | firstname.lastname@example.org

-Lecturer of Chinese at UVA and lead instructor of Second Year Chinese on the program
+Lecturer of Chinese at UVA and lead instructor of Pre-Advanced Chinese as well as Field Director of the program

 Accommodation and Meals